FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/servicename.md

 # Service Name

 Service Name is an identifier assigned to a service by the provider.
 The Service Name is commonly used for cost reporting, analysis and allocation scenarios.

 The ServiceName column MUST be present in the cost data.
 This column MUST be of type String and MUST NOT contain null values.

 ## Column ID

 ServiceName

-## Display name
+## Display Name

 Service Name